-GRANT: Alaska Press Club Professional Development Funds (Up to $5,000)
+GRANT: Alaska Press Club Professional Development Funds for Newsrooms (Up to $5,000)

 In 2021, Alaska Press Club will fund professional development opportunities with support from Atwood Foundation and Knight Foundation in partnership with Rasmuson Foundation.
 We’d like you to partner with us to offer training and workshops that will provide reporters with the knowledge, skills and inspiration needed to do the work Alaskans depend on.
-Applications will be accepted on a rolling basis from Jan.
-31 to Dec.
-31, 2021 or until funds are spent.
+Applications will be accepted on a rolling basis until Dec.
+31, 2022 or until funds are spent.

 Examples of what Press Club can fund include moving existing training online, guest presenters, panels, bootcamps, newsroom mentorships, training registration fees, enhancement of existing training programs and the development of training tools, presentations and resources for reporters (i.e. toolkits, style guides, digital tools, online instruction, etc.).